 Related Reading Orders:

 From lesser known heroes like Animal Man to icons like Superman, there are very few corners of the DC Universe that Morrison hasn’t influenced.
-His work on Batman titles through the late 2000’s is so prolific it requires its own Morrison Batman reading order.
+Their work on Batman titles through the late 2000’s is so prolific it requires its own Morrison Batman reading order.

 Below you’ll find a complete guide to the DC Comics written by Grant Morrison.